Saudi Arabia: Women activists on trial

 Fax: 011 966 11 418 5101

-Since May 2018, at least 15 activists, including several women human rights defenders have been detained without charge in Saudi Arabia.
+Since May 2018, at least 15 activists, including several women human rights defenders have been detained without charges in Saudi Arabia.
 On 19 May, the Saudi Press Agency reported that seven individuals have been arrested for their “suspicious contact with foreign entities”, “recruiting people working in sensitive government positions” and “providing financial support to hostile entities abroad with the aim of undermining the security and stability of the Kingdom and shaking the country’s social fabric”.
-Amongst those targeted are prominent women human rights defenders Loujain al-Hathloul, Iman al-Nafjan and Aziza al-Yousef, who faced accusations in state-aligned media which include violating Royal Decree 44/A, a follow-up decree to the 2014 counter-terrorism law, through forming a “cell” and posing a threat to state security for their “contact with foreign entities with the aim of undermining the country’s stability and social fabric”.
-Royal Decree 44/A has previously been invoked in the trial of human rights defenders.
-In a previous case the prosecutor has sought the maximum possible punishment for the charges, which according to Royal Decree 44/A carries up to 20 years in prison for, among other things, “affiliation with religious and intellectual extremist groups or groups that are classified as terrorist organizations nationally, regionally or internationally”.
+Amongst those targeted are prominent women human rights defenders Loujain al-Hathloul, Iman al-Nafjan and Aziza al-Yousef.

 In November 2018, reports emerged that several activists, including several women arbitrarily detained since May 2018, were reportedly tortured, subjected to sexual violence and otherwise ill-treated during the first three months of their detention.
-(See Saudi Arabia: Reports of torture and sexual harassment of detained activist https://www.amnesty.org/en/latest/news/2018/11/saudi-arabia-reports-of-torture-and-sexual-harassment-of-detained-activists/)
+(See Press Release: Saudi Arabia: Reports of torture and sexual harassment of detained activist, https://bit.ly/2KkrM7d).

 The wave of arrests in May 2018 is emblematic of an ongoing crackdown on human rights defenders in Saudi Arabia, and continued stifling of freedom of expression, association, and assembly.
-Since early 2018, several human rights defenders have been tried before the Specialized Criminal Court and handed down harsh prison sentences, as well as social media and travel bans under provisions of the counter-terror law, its follow up decrees and the Anti-Cyber Crime law for their peaceful human rights activism (See Saudi Arabia: First human rights defenders sentenced under leadership of ‘reformer’ Crown Prince Mohammad bin Salman https://www.amnesty.org/en/latest/news/2018/01/saudi-arabia-first-human-rights-defenders-sentenced-under-leadership-of-reformer-crown-prince-mohammad-bin-salman/)
+Since early 2018, several human rights defenders have been tried before the Specialized Criminal Court and handed down harsh prison sentences, as well as social media and travel bans under provisions of the counter-terror law, its follow up decrees and the Anti-Cyber Crime law for their peaceful human rights activism (See Press Release: Saudi Arabia: First human rights defenders sentenced under leadership of ‘reformer’ Crown Prince Mohammad bin Salman, https://bit.ly/2DD6FN9)

 On 14 March 2019, the UN Human Rights Council adopted the Universal Periodic Review outcome on Saudi Arabia in a mechanism to scrutinize the country’s human rights record.
-Despite promises of reform during the meeting in Geneva, women activists remain in detention.
-(See Saudi Arabia: Human Rights Defenders Remain in Detention Despite Promises of Reform https://www.amnesty.org/en/documents/mde23/0035/2019/en/).
+Despite promises of reform during the meeting in Geneva, several women activists remain in detention and arbitrary detentions.
+(See Public Statement: Saudi Arabia: Human Rights Defenders Remain in Detention Despite Promises of Reform, https://bit.ly/2YzljLv).

 If you wish to receive updates on this case, email email@example.com.
 In the subject line, write “Keep me updated on UA 105 Saudi Arabia”.